nected/helm-charts/README.md

     helm install nected nected/nected -f values/nected-services-values.yaml
     ```

-With all services running, access the application through the fronend-konark domain using the default username and password.
+With all services running, access the application through the fronend-konark domain using the default user and password (values/nected-values.yaml).